shivensingh2013/Portfolio/README.md

 ## Introduction
-Welcome to My page.
-Here you can have a look at the projects (both CV and NLP) that I have been currently involved into.
+Welcome to my website page.
+Here I have mentioned the recent projects I have been working on this the field of Deep learning , Computer vision, Generative AI and classical ML.

 In case you want to look at the website, click on the following link. https://shivensingh2013.github.io/home

-The projects in this repository have been divided into the following categories:

-1. NLP related projects
-2. Computer vision related projects
-4. Mixing NLP and Computer Vision ( Generative AI)